 In the City Camp is NOT a specialty camp.
 It's a day camp that follows an overnight camp model so campers who attend for multiple weeks get the most out of our program - lasting relationships with campers and staff, a stronger connection to Judaism, and a "summer home" comfort that encourages them to try new things.
 Every week brings new activities, new field trips, and new Shabbat celebrations.

 After the summer of 2011, In the City Camp executive director, Eileen Snow Price, was tired of schlepping her four kids across town each day to attend Jewish summer camp.
-But as a former JCC day camper and Camp Barney Medintz camper and counselor, she understood how valuable a Jewish camp experience was for her kids.
+But as a former Jewish day and overnight camper and counselor, she understood how valuable a Jewish camp experience was for her kids.
 Unable to find a Jewish day camp that captured the best parts of the summer experience she had and wanted for her kids, Eileen did what any good Jewish mom would do – she started her own camp!

 To create strong Jewish friendships, nurture personal growth, and inspire a meaningful connection to the Jewish community and Israel.